deepakkrishnamurthy/gravitymachine-analysis-gui/README.md

 To change the playback speed of the video, navigate to *Video > Video Parameters* or hit *'Ctrl + V'*.
 Use the slider or entry box to enter the playback factor.
 Playback factor of *'1'* corresponds to real-time playback.

 ### Saving analysis data
 Currently a very basic widget allows you to annotate the track ID, condition and also choose the time interval of interest.
-This widget also allows a simple means toe stimate the size of the object.
-All this analysis notes can be saved as a CSV file by clicking *'Save analysis params'*.
+This widget also allows a simple means to stimate the size of the tracked object.
+This analysis notes can be saved as a CSV file by clicking *'Save analysis params'*.

 ## Publications: